ehcloninger/ericcloninger.com/_posts/2025-06-30-netherlands-travel.md

   - travel
 ---

-We took a 10-day trip to Amsterdam and the region and wanted to share some insights.
+We took a 10-day trip to Amsterdam and the region and wanted to share some insights for other Americans.

 <!--more-->